© 2026 RIWON KWON. All rights reserved.

 Design Direction

-Create a scalable and measurable digital experience that prompts real-world interactions between tourists and locals.
+Create a scalable and measurable digital experience that encourages real-world interactions between visitors and locals.

 IDEATION